 Below are a list of tips to help parent coordinators/parent leaders prepare for Parent-Teacher Conferences.
 Visit the Parents and Families

-page for additional resources and information for families.2013-2014 CITYWIDE PARENT-TEACHER CONFERENCE DATES
+page for additional resources and information for families.2016-2017 CITYWIDE PARENT-TEACHER CONFERENCE DATES

-Fall parent-teacher conferences will be held on the following dates: EXTENDED CONVERSATIONS
+Parent-teacher conferences will be held on the following dates:

 PREPARE FOR PARENT TEACHER CONFERENCESCommunicate with families by: